containers/podman-desktop/website/docs/discover.md

 ## Containers

 Now you have at least one image stored locally in a container engine, it's time to start a container using this image in this same container engine.
-For this, you can press the `Run Image` button in the Actions of the desired image in the Images List.
+For this, you can press the `Run Image` button in the Actions menu of the desired image in the Images List.

 This will open a form with all the possible parameters for creating the container (the same parameters you may pass to the `podman run` command).

-Once you press the `Start Container` button, the container creation is initiated and as soon as it is created, you are redirected to the Details page for the container.
+Once you press the `Start Container` button, the container creation is initiated.
+Upon completion, you are redirected to the Details page for the container.
 You can go back to this details page at any time by clicking the container's name in the _Containers List_ page.

-This Details page offers you many information about the container, from dedicated tabs: the logs of the container streamed in real-time, the detailed information (the output of the `podman inspect` command), a Kubernetes representation of a Pod embedding this container (we will see later in the Kubernetes section how this can be useful), and a view of the TTY attached to the container.
+This Details page offers you many information about the container through dedicated tabs.
+These include real-time logs of the container, detailed information (equivalent to the output of the `podman inspect` command), a Kubernetes representation of a Pod embedding this container (we will see later in the Kubernetes section how this can be useful), and a view of the TTY attached to the container.

 It is also possible to access an interactive shell within the container (if the container provides an `sh` or `bash` shell), by accessing the _Terminal_ tab of the Details page.

-A toolbar provides the standard operations on containers: stop, delete, restart, and you can open in one click in your browser the port declared as exposed by the container, to check that the application running in the container works as expected.
+A toolbar provides the standard operations on containers: stop, delete, restart.
+Additionally, you can open, in one click, your browser to the port declared as exposed by the container, to check that the application running in the container works as expected.

 <figure>